datenzauberer/picow-rust-iot-demonstrator/README.md

 cargo build
 ```

-## Start iot-web-server
+## Start `iot-webserver`

-Start in one bash terminal the iot-webserver (or with vscode excute task "01-iot-webserver"):
+Start in one bash terminal the `iot-webserver` (or with vscode excute task "01-iot-webserver"):

 ```bash
 cargo run --bin iot-webserver
 ```

-After starting the iot-webserver, you see link to the dashboard page, e.g.: http://localhost:3000
+After starting the iot-webserver, you will see a link to the dashboard page, e.g.: http://localhost:3000

 To see what's going on behind the scenes start with tracing: